-Players are considered to have illegal decklists when one or more of the following conditions are true:
+A player is considered to have an illegal decklist when one or more of the following conditions are true:

-- The decklist contains an illegal number of cards for the format. - The decklist contains cards that are illegal for the format. - A card listed on a decklist is not identified by its full proper name, and could be more than one card. - The decklist contains cards that would make the deck illegal because it would violate a game rule (such as the four card limit rule in Magic® games or the three miniature limit for Dreamblade® games).
+- The decklist contains an illegal number of cards for the format. - The decklist contains cards that are illegal for the format. - A card listed on a decklist is not identified by its full proper name, and could be interpreted as more than one card. - The decklist contains cards that would make the deck illegal because it would violate a game rule (such as the four card limit rule in Magic® games or the three miniature limit for Dreamblade® games).